craftingcity/The-Known-World/Junie's Characters/Dante Fukili.md

 #### Entering Minyostalma
 I met up with 'Jewels', my contact to get into Minyostalma.
 We'll go rock hunting eventually, but we need money first.

-Jewels introduced me to Ace, Mavarik, Goose, and Spitfire.
+Jewels introduced me to Ace, Maverick, Goose, and Spitfire.
 Spitfire's a cutie.

 There's a contract out on a gang of Scavs who are hanging out in the *Showroom*, or we could go get supplies in the *Base*, or hunt for rocks in the *Forests*.